lancetipton/parkin/PTE.md

 * Parkin Test Executer (PTE) executes all `describe` handler as soon as the `PTE.describe` method is called.
 This is in contrast to `PTE.test` and `PTE.<hook>` handlers which are executed when the `PTE.run` method is called.
 This is a good reason to do all test setup and teardown inside `before*` and `after*` hooks rather than directly inside the `describe` handler.
   * This allows building a tree of `tests` and `hooks` based on the order in which their parent `describe` method was called
-    * This is similar to the `prepare` or `plan` method of some test frameworks, it just happends automatically
+    * This is similar to the `prepare` or `plan` method of some test frameworks, it just happens automatically
-    * Then, when the `PTE.run` method is called, it executes the tree in the same the `tests` and `hooks` were added
+    * When the `PTE.run` method is called, it will execute the the `tests` in the same order they were added
 * By default PTE runs all the tests serially in the order they were encountered durning the initial `describe` handler execution.
   * As tests are run, it will wait for each `test` handler to complete before moving on to the next.